sakurazz/algorithms-with-illustrations/cornerstone/dp.md

 In addition to optimization problems, DP is also **applicable** to **counting and decision problems**—any problem where you can express a solution recursively in terms of the same computation on smaller instances.

 Although conceptually DP involves recursion, often for efficiency the cache is **built "bottom-up"**, i.e., iteratively.
-[Problem 17.3].

 To save space, **cache space** may be **recycled** once it is known that a set of entries will not be looked up again.
-[Problems 17.1 and 17.2]

 Sometimes, **recursion may out-perform a bottom-up DP** solution, e.g., when the solution is found early or subproblems can be **pruned** through bounding.
-[Problem 17.5]

 ## 典型应用